Call for abstracts

 During the review stage, the program committee may change the presentation type to fit the conference program (i.e., oral paper presentation may be changed to poster presentation OR poster presentation to oral presentation).
 The presenting author will be notified of any change to their submitted presentation type at the time of acceptance.
 The decision of the program committee is final.

+Abstracts are under review.
 The acceptance notification will be issued in December 2024.

 Photo: Sven Erik Knoff/Region Stavanger